DockYard/ember-cli-deploy-compress/README.md

 - `configure`
 - `willUpload`

 ## Configuration Options

 For detailed information on how configuration of plugins works, please refer to the [Plugin Documentation][1].

 ### filePattern

-Files matching this pattern will be gzipped.
+Files matching this pattern will be compressed.
-Note: image files such as `.png`, `.jpg` and `.gif` should not be gzipped, as they already are compressed.
+Note: image files such as `.png`, `.jpg` and `.gif` should not be compressed, as they already are.

 *Default:* `'\*\*/\*.{js,css,json,ico,map,xml,txt,svg,eot,ttf,woff,woff2}'`

 ### ignorePattern

-Files matching this pattern will *not* be gzipped even if they match filePattern
+Files matching this pattern will *not* be compressed even if they match filePattern

 *Default:* null